precice/micro-manager/docs/configuration.md

 {% note %} In the preCICE XML configuration the Micro Manager is a participant with the name `Micro-Manager`. {% endnote %}

 The Micro Manager is configured with a JSON file.
-An example configuration file is
+An example configuration file looks like

 ```json
 {